yadavshubham09/OOPs/classesandobjects/README.md

 ## What is an Object?

 An object is an instance of a class.
 When we create an object, we are bringing the blueprint of the class into reality.
-It consists of state and behavior defined by the class, with each object holding its own copy of the data.
+Object consists of state and behavior defined by the class, with each object holding its own copy of the data.

 ### Creating Objects in C#